peregrine-884/EcoFilter/README.md

 Our project involves covering the trash bin lid with a cardboard box.
 This cardboard box has the following features:

 1. **Prevention of External Conditions**:
-    - It prevents external conditions such as weather and time of day from affecting the accuracy of the PET bottle image recognition.
+    - It prevents external conditions such as weather and time of day from affecting the accuracy of the plastic bottle image recognition.
 2. **Size Adjustment**:
     - The cardboard box completely covers the lid.
-The length ensures space for placing the Jetson Nano, while the height is necessary to keep the discarded PET bottles within the camera's field of view.
+The length ensures space for placing the Jetson Nano, while the height is necessary to keep the discarded plastic bottles within the camera's field of view.

 ### Modifications to the Trash Bin Lid<br>
  We have made the following improvements to the trash bin lid: